Assessed value

 -

-You are an Eligible Serviceperson, Eligible Veteran, Eligible Widow of Widower
+An Eligible Serviceperson, Eligible Veteran, Eligible Widow or Widower

 -